 Unlike traditional software emulations that recreate synthesizer behavior by approximation, Retromulator emulates the original integrated circuits at the hardware level.
-The virtual analog synths run on a cycle-accurate Motorola DSP 56300, while the Yamaha DX7 runs a full emulation of its Hitachi HD6303R sub-CPU and Yamaha YM21280/YM21290 EGS/OPS chip set.
-Each synth executes its authentic ROM firmware exactly as it did on the original hardware.
+The virtual analog synths run on a cycle-accurate Motorola DSP 56300, the Yamaha DX7 runs a full emulation of its Hitachi HD6303R sub-CPU and Yamaha YM21280/YM21290 EGS/OPS chip set, the Wurlitzer 200A runs on the OpenWurli physical model with per-voice tine, pickup, and tone bar physics, the Yamaha OPL3 runs on Nuked OPL3 cycle-accurate FM synthesis with SBI instrument loading, and the Akai S1000 sampler runs on the SFZero v3.0.0 engine with 8-point sinc interpolation supporting SF2, SFZ, ZBP, and ZBB sample banks.
+Each core executes its authentic firmware, physical model, or sample data exactly as intended.

 Retromulator is built on Gearmulator, an open-source synthesizer emulation project by the dsp56300 team.
 We are grateful for their extraordinary work in bringing these classic instruments back to life.